The end of life

 3. The end of life

-To become a president cannot serve as the goal of your life, since if you become a president, the goal is achieved, but you are still alive and your life is now without that particular goal, hence it is not the goal of your entire life.
+To become a president cannot serve as the goal of your life, since if you become a president, the goal is achieved, but you are still alive and your life is now without this particular goal, hence it is not the goal of your entire life.

-Corollary 2: note, that the goal of life palpably affects the way you live your life, that is your purpose in life.
+Corollary 3: Note that the goal of life palpably affects the way you live your life, that is your purpose in life.
 However, the purpose in life affects what you achieve as its goal only in belief.
 In other words, what you consider as a goal for whole your life will perceptibly change the way you live.
 But one can only believe that the way of living will change the ultimate result, the goal of life (after death).

 4. The end of life and belief